nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Team size: 5**

-1. **Make Add Command fields shorter:** The current `add command` have 7 compulsory parameters which might be tedious and long even for users who can type fast.
+1. **Make Add Command fields shorter:** The current `add command` has 7 compulsory parameters which might be tedious and long even for users who can type fast.
 We plan to make the `add command` shorter by making the `email` field **optional**.
 This is the **new format:**
 `add n/NAME p/PHONE_NUMBER a/ADDRESS t/SCHEDULE s/SUBJECT r/RATE [e/EMAIL] [paid/PAID_AMOUNT] [owed/OWED_AMOUNT]`, where parameters in square brackets are optional.

 1. **Allow students to have multiple classes:** Currently, UGTeach only allow 1 student to have 1 subject and 1 schedule.
 UGTeach also forbid users from duplicating contacts.
-Hence, users are unable to record multiple classes for students who require tuition for **more than one subject**.
+Hence, users are unable to record multiple classes for students who require tutoring for **more than one subject**.
-Therefore, we plan to combine the `subject` and `schedule` parameters to form a `class` parameter that takes in 1 or more classes (comma-seperated).
+Therefore, we plan to combine the `subject` and `schedule` parameters to form a `class` parameter that takes in 1 or more classes (comma-separated).
 For instance, the input
-`edit 1 class/Mathematics Monday-1500-1600, Science Wednesday-1200-1400` would mean the first student in UGTeach is receiving tuitions for Mathematics on Monday (1500-1600) and Science on Wednesday (1200-1400).
+`edit 1 class/Mathematics Monday-1500-1600, Science Wednesday-1200-1400` would mean the first student in UGTeach is receiving tutoring for Mathematics on Monday (1500-1600) and Science on Wednesday (1200-1400).

-1. **Allow phone numbers from other countries:** Currently, UGTeach only allow Singapore phone numbers as we assumed that students (local or international) should have a Singapore number.
+1. **Allow phone numbers from other countries:** Currently, UGTeach only allows Singapore phone numbers as we assumed that students (local or international) should have a Singapore number.
 However, the user might provide tuition to international students who do not have a Singapore number.
 Hence, we plan to **ease the restriction on phone numbers** to allow phone numbers **ranging from 3-digits to 17-digits** since the shortest and longest phone number in the world are 3 and 17 digits long respectively, according to the [World Population Review](https://worldpopulationreview.com/country-rankings/phone-number-length-by-country).

 1. **Improve UI to be horizontally scrollable**: Currently, UGTeach only allows vertical scrolling as it is unlikely for students to have an extremely long name or email.
-Hence 'extreme' inputs (e.g., name with 1000 characters) are **truncated** which might affect the normal usage of UGTeach.
+Hence 'extreme' inputs (e.g., name with 1000 characters) are **truncated** which might interfere with the normal usage of UGTeach.
 Therefore, we plan to improve the UI by **adding a horizontal scroll bar** so that users can view 'extreme' inputs.